Sim Ann

 Sim Ann (born 12 March 1975) is a Singaporean politician and former civil servant who has been serving as Senior Minister of State for Home Affairs since 2025 and Senior Minister of State for Foreign Affairs since 2021.
-A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Bukit Timah division of Holland–Bukit Timah Group Representation Constituency (GRC) since 2011.
+A member of the governing People's Action Party (PAP), she is a Member of Parliament (MP) for the Holland–Bukit Timah Group Representation Constituency (GRC) since 2011.

 A recipient of the President's Scholarship, Sim started her career in the Civil Service and had worked in the Ministry of Health (MOH), Ministry of Trade and Industry (MTI) and Prime Minister's Office (PMO).

 She made her political debut in the 2011 general election as part of a four-member PAP team contesting in Holland–Bukit Timah GRC, and won 60.1% of the vote.

 Education

-Sim was educated at Raffles Girls' School and Hwa Chong Junior College before graduating from Exeter College at the University of Oxford in 1997 with a Bachelor of Arts (later promoted to Master of Arts by seniority) degree in philosophy, politics and economics (PPE).
+Sim was educated at Raffles Girls' School and Hwa Chong Junior College.
+In 1994, Sim received the President's Scholar and studied at Exeter College, Oxford, at the University of Oxford and graduated in 1997 with a Bachelor of Arts (later promoted to Master of Arts by seniority) degree in philosophy, politics and economics (PPE).

-She subsequently went on to complete a Master of Arts degree in political science at Stanford University in 1998.
+She subsequently went on to earn a Master of Arts degree in political science from Stanford University in 1998.
 She also completed a postgraduate diploma in translation and interpretation at the Nanyang Technological University in 2005.